JaBaconn/JakinWade.github.io/essays/use_of_ai.md

 ---
 layout: essay
 type: essay
-title: "My Use f AI in ICS 314"
+title: "My Use of AI in ICS 314"
 # All dates must be YYYY-MM-DD format!
 date: 2024-05-07
 published: true